-It’s never too early to see a doctor to discuss your risk for heart disease.
+It’s never too early to contact a doctor to discuss your risk of heart disease.
 In fact, the new primary prevention guidelines say that the earlier the risk factors for heart disease are prevented or treated, the less likely you are to develop heart disease later in life.

-So, if you’re concerned about your risk for heart disease, make an appointment to discuss how you can prevent this highly preventable condition.
+So, if you’re concerned about your risk of heart disease, make an appointment to discuss how you can prevent this highly preventable condition.
 You can connect with a cardiologist in your area using the Healthline FindCare tool.

-It’s easy to dismiss many warning signs of heart disease like fatigue, indigestion, and shortness of breath as just a normal part of life or mild illness.
+It’s easy to dismiss many warning signs of heart disease like fatigue, indigestion, and shortness of breath as just an ordinary part of life or mild illness.
 But because a heart attack can happen suddenly, it’s important not to ignore any potential warning signs.

-If you have any of the above symptoms of heart disease, especially if you also have risk factors, see a doctor.
+If you have any of the above symptoms of heart disease, especially if you also have risk factors, contact a doctor.

-Call 911 if you have signs of a heart attack, including:
+Call 911 or local emergency services if you have signs of a heart attack, including: